railwayapp/docs/src/docs/guides/axum.md

 All the dependencies will be installed and your app will be launched.

-Open your browser and go to `http://localhost:8000` to see your app.
+Open your browser and go to `http://localhost:3000` to see your app.

-## Deploy the Rocket App to Railway
+## Deploy the Axum App to Railway

-Railway offers multiple ways to deploy your Rocket app, depending on your setup and preference.
+Railway offers multiple ways to deploy your Axum app, depending on your setup and preference.

 ### One-Click Deploy from a Template